10 Air Conditioner Maintenance Guide for Homeowners on Maui

 3. Keep your outdoor unit clean.

 The condensing unit outdoors is exposed to dust, dirt, dry leaves, and other things.
-When its fan is running, which is basically every time you turn your air conditioning on, it sucks in dirt and debris, which eventually build up.
+When its fan is running, which is basically every time you turn your air conditioning on, it sucks in dirt and debris, which eventually builds up.
 Dirt and debris hamper heat transfer.
 As a result, the system loses efficiency.
 Fortunately, even an average person can clean the condenser using a garden nozzle or a vacuum.
 Turn off the power.
 Unscrew the grill.
 Then remove the fan cage.
 Remove any dead leaves stuck inside.

 4. Clean the coil fins.